pywc/Go-NTP-Logger/README.md

 # Go NTP Logger

-This tool acts as a NTP server and a logger.
-You can use this tool for logging the NTP packets received from your desired IP prefixes.
+This program functions as a (pseudo-)NTP server and a logger.
+You can use this program for logging NTP packets received from desired IP address ranges.

 ### Usage